-Here, we relate ecosystem responses to UCEs by calculating the "integrated carbon (C) loss" (Fig. 1b and see Methods), which integrates C loss from the beginning of the drought until the time when C stocks have recovered to 50% of the pre-drought level.
+Here, we relate ecosystem responses to UCEs by calculating a "severity-drought index" (Fig. 1b and see Methods), which integrates C loss from the beginning of the drought until the time when C stocks have recovered to 50% of the pre-drought level.
 In response to drought, warming, and eCO2, divergent potential C responses (gains and losses; Fig. 1c) can be expected (Keenan et al., 2013; Zhu et al., 2016; Adams et al., 2017a).
 For example, a grassland macrocosm experiment found that eCO2 completely compensated for the negative impact of extreme drought on net carbon uptake due to increased root growth and plant nitrogen uptake, and led to enhanced post-drought recovery (Roy et al., 2016).
 However, a 16-year grassland FACE and the SoyFACE experiments showed that CO2 fertilization effects were reduced or eliminated under hotter/drier conditions (Gray et al., 2016; Obermeier et al., 2016).
 Reich et al., (2014) also found that CO2 fertilization effects were reduced in a perennial grassland by water and nitrogen limitation.

 A corollary to our H2 is that conditions that favor productivity (e.g., longer growing seasons and/or CO2 fertilization) will enhance vegetation growth leading to "structural overshoot" (SO; Fig. 1d; adapted from and supported by Jump et al., 2017), and can amplify the effects of UCEs.
 Enhanced vegetation growth coupled with environmental variability can lead to exceptionally high plant-water-demand during extreme drought and water stress, resulting in a "mortality overshoot" (MO; Fig 1d).
 We conceptualize how oscillations between SO and associated MO could be amplified by increasing climatic variability and UCEs (Fig. 1d).
-Confidence is low as to how historically unprecedented eCO2 levels and temperatures will affect ecosystems in the future (i.e., the widening of the shaded areas compared to historical, Fig. 1d).
+Additionally, more climatic variability from unprecedented eCO2 levels and warming will contribute to unknowns in how ecosystems are affected in the future (i.e., the widening, and downward shape of the shaded areas compared to historical, Fig. 1d).
 We expect, however that a rapidly changing climate, combined with effects of UCEs as a result of more frequent extreme drought/heat events and drought stress, can exacerbate and amplify SOs and MOs (Jump et al., 2017), leading to increasing C loss, even though various buffering mechanisms exist (cf. (Lloret et al., 2012; Allen et al., 2015)).
-Relative to our conceptual (Fig. 1d), we note that most experimental, observational and modeling studies (Ciais et al., 2005; da Costa et al., 2010; Phillips et al., 2010; Meir et al., 2015) take into account only low to moderate drought intensities or single events, or combine drought with moderate effects of temperature change.
+Relative to our conceptual (Fig. 1d), we note that most experimental, observational and modeling studies (Ciais et al., 2005; da Costa et al., 2010; Phillips et al., 2010; Meir et al., 2015) take into account only low to moderate drought intensities (such as 50% rain excluded) or single events, or combine drought with moderate effects of temperature change.
+Where there has been 100% rain exclusion, it was on very small plots of 1.5 m (Meir et al., 2015).
 As represented by the increasing amplitude of oscillations in Fig. 1d, the interactions between increased temperatures, UCE events, and vegetation feedbacks make ecosystem states become inherently unpredictable, particularly over longer time-scales.